 We understand that there are developments with Henry I on the site of Reading Abbey.
 What can you tell us?
 As its name suggests, the Hidden Abbey Project is a research initiative to uncover the hidden story of Reading Abbey.
 The project began with a Ground Penetrating Radar survey of the Abbey Church site (completed… Continue reading An interview with Philippa Langley – Part Two

 Alice Roberts has been back on our screens with a third series of the above.
 This time, she visited (Mediaeval) Lincoln, (Restoration) London, (Naval) Portsmouth, (Elizabethan) Plymouth, (Steam Age) Glasgow, (Georgian) Edinburgh and (Industrial Revolution) Manchester, albeit not in chronological order like the two previous series.
 There was a focus on Nicola de la Haye… Continue reading Even more “Britain’s Most Historic Towns”

-Perhaps because they are not immediately recognizable as such, these are the oldest items in the coronation regalia and the only two that escaped the systematic destruction of royal regalia and crown jewels after the execution of Charles I. The holy oil (chrism) is poured from the… Continue reading Surviving Regalia of King Richard III’s and Queen Anne’s Coronation
+(by Annette Carson) The Ampulla and Coronation Spoon Perhaps because they are not immediately recognizable as such, these are the oldest items in the coronation regalia and the only two that escaped the systematic destruction of royal regalia and crown jewels after the execution of Charles I. The holy oil (chrism) is poured from the… Continue reading Surviving Regalia of King Richard III’s and Queen Anne’s Coronation